Forget Bernoulli and Coanda, Think Lanchester-Prandtl

-Many of us were taught lift results from the Bernoulli principle, the correlation between air speed and pressure, as speed increases pressure decreases.
+Many of us learned that lift results from the Bernoulli principle, which states as speed increases air pressure decreases.
 This explanation suggests the air over the wing travels faster because it has farther to go over the longer, curved wing top than underneath along the shorter, straight bottom.
 This faster flow creates a low pressure zone which sucks the wing up.
-This explanation of lift has fooled a lot of people like me, assuming there are people like me which I won't go into.
+This explanation of lift has fooled a lot of people like me, assuming there are people like me which I won’t go into.

-Unfortunately, this defies the basic laws of physics.
-Paraphrasing Newton: a body in motion remains in motion and a body at rest remains at rest unless acted on by an outside force.
-Changing something's momentum, speeding up, slowing down, redirecting, requires a force.
+Unfortunately, this simple idea defies the laws of physics.
+Paraphrasing Newton: a body in motion remains in motion and a body at rest remains at rest unless acted upon by an outside force.
+In other words, changing something’s speed or direction, its momentum, requires a force.

 The explanation of lift above claims the air speeds up because of the greater distance over the top.
-If you think distance creates force, try taking a distance, say a yard, chop it up and put in in a box and weigh it.
-Or maybe hit a baseball with a yard and see how far it goes.
+If you think distance creates force, try hitting a baseball with a yard and see how far it goes.
 Not a yard of something, but a yard.
 Force comes from something that physically exists, distance is a non-physical measurement and so cannot create a force.
 An electric fan blows air across a big room or a small room at the same speed.
-It's the force from the fan that matters, not the distance.
-Air doesn't know it has farther to go and so decides to speed up.
+It’s the force from the fan that matters, not the distance.
+Air doesn’t know it has farther to go and so decides to speed up.
 There is no force of distance.

 The air does travel faster over the wing than under, but it is not because of different distances.
 Thing is, the curved upper surface doesn't create lift at all, it has a different purpose altogether.
 More on that later.